MYTH #1: CBD IS ILLEGAL

 MYTH #3: YOU CAN FAIL A DRUG TEST WITH CBD

-There is no current drug test for CBD as CBD is non-psychoactive.
+There is no current drug test for CBD as CBD is non-impairing.
 Employers are looking for positive THC results, not CBD.
-However, there are some CBD products on the market with untested levels of THC, and it is possible for these to be detected on a drug test that is testing for THC.
-Always buy from a company with third-party testing results that show there is no detectable trace of THC in their products (all of our oils are tested by a third party and have non-detectable traces of THC).
+However, there are some CBD products on the market with higher levels of THC (such as full-spectrum oils), and it is possible for these to be detected on a drug test that is testing for THC.
+Always buy from a company with third-party testing results that show there is no detectable trace of THC in their products (all of our broad-spectrum oils are tested by a third party and have non-detectable traces of THC).

 SHOP CBD OIL

 MYTH #4: CBD IS MEDICAL MARIJUANA